-[Personalized] Actionable Black Friday tips for your eCommerce business
+[Personalized] Black Friday marketing strategies for your eCommerce store

 Every business is unique.
 Every business has different goals to achieve.
 Duplicating a strategy that has worked for others might not have the same effect on your audience.
 The best way to deal with this uncertainty is by looking at your data and taking action to bring change.